couchbase/libcouchbase/doc/cbc-pillowfight.markdown

   the items.
 This is useful to resume a previously cancelled load operation.

 * `-T`, `--timings`:
-  Dump a histogram of command timings and latencies to the screen every second.
+  Enabled timing recorded.
+Timing histogram will be dumped to STDERR on SIGQUIT (CTRL-/).
+When specified second time, it will dump a histogram of command timings and latencies to the screen every second.

 * `-e`, `--expiry`=_SECONDS_:
   Set the expiration time on the document for _SECONDS_ when performing each